 The eligibility criteria for admission into UG Engineering programmes are as per the norms approved by Govt. of Andhra Pradesh from time to time.
 The sanctioned seats in each programme in the college are classified into CATEGORY-A, and CATEGORY-B at 1st year level and only CATEGORY-A at Lateral Entry 2nd year level.
-The percentages of Category-A, Category-B and Lateral Entry Seats are decided from time to time by the Government of Andhra Pradesh
+The percentages of Category-A, Category-B and Lateral Entry Seats are decided from time to time by the Government of Andhra Pradesh.

-- CATEGORY A (70%): These seats are filled through Convener, EAMCET as per the norms approved by the Government of Andhra Pradesh. - CATEGORY B (30%): These seats are filled by the College as per the norms approved by the Government of Andhra Pradesh. - Lateral Entry: Lateral entry candidates shall be admitted into the Third semester directly as per the norms approved by the Convener, ECET, and Government of Andhra Pradesh.
+- CATEGORY A (70%): These seats are filled through Convener, APEAPCET as per the norms approved by the Government of Andhra Pradesh. - CATEGORY B (Non-NRI) (15%): These seats are filled through Convener, APEAPCET as per the norms approved by the Government of Andhra Pradesh. - CATEGORY B (NRI) (15%): These seats are filled by the College as per the norms approved by the Government of Andhra Pradesh. - Lateral Entry: Lateral entry candidates shall be admitted into the Third semester directly as per the norms approved by the Convener, APECET, and Government of Andhra Pradesh.